MicrochipTech/atsamr34_lorawan_rn_parser/02_command_guide/README.md

 Example: `sys sleep standby 60000`  // Puts the system to sleep for 60 sec

+> Stack must be initialized with `mac reset <band>` command prior to issue any commands.

 ### `sys reset`

 This command resets and restarts the device; stored internal configurations will be loaded automatically upon reboot.